ffhammer/streamlit-inline-text-fields/README.md

   Maximum Levenshtein distance for an answer to be "acceptable".
 - `render_results_in_frontend: bool`, optional (default: `False`)
   If True, frontend provides immediate visual feedback on input correctness.
+- `freeze: bool`, optional (default: `False`)
+  If True, all input fields will be disabled (non-editable) in the frontend.
+Useful for displaying results after an interaction session.
 - `key: str`, optional
   Unique Streamlit key for the component.
 - `color_kwargs: Dict[ValidationStatus, str]`, optional